Our Scripts

 (flexible casting, w/doubling; 5-8 M, 1-6 W: gender is flexible for most roles)

-Based on the stories by Rudyard Kipling.
 Join Mowgli on his adventure of learning and courage with funny, faithful friends Baloo the bear and Bagheera the panther as they face Shere Khan the vengeful tiger.

 • 50 minutes